Touring the beautiful Scottish Islands

 History began on the Shetlands and Orkneys with hunter-gatherers following the northward retreat of the glaciers and ice sheets.
 Neolithic people with farming skills followed.
 They also had a culture interested in building megalithic structures.
 The Iron Age people were significant between 350 BCE and 200 CE, leaving behind the round stone houses called broch.
 One study records that there are the remains of 110 such buildings in the Shetlands.
 If the tides and weather permit, visit Mousa Broch, the finest surviving Iron Age broch tower in Britain.
 It stands at a height of over 13.3 metres.

-The names of some of the Shetlands reflect the influence of Celtic missionaries.
-The Vikings were the next people to visit, during the eighth and ninth centuries.
-Many settled here after their initial raids.
+While the names of some of the Shetlands reflect that Celtic missionaries probably visited in the Early Middle Ages, the Vikings were the next people to make a mark.
+In the eighth and ninth centuries, many Norse men and women settled on the Shetland islands after their initial raids.
 Their influence remains a significant part of local genetics and the cultural traditions of today’s population.
 The local lexicon is enriched with Nordic words, and the fire festival, Up Helley Aa, is held in Lerwick as a placatory gesture to the Norse gods.

 Margaret, a Scandinavian princess betrothed to James III of Scotland, received the Orkney and Shetland Islands as her dowry in 1468.
-She went on to have three children – the first of whom became James IV.
+She went on to have three children – the first of whom became James IV who married Margaret, the sister of Henry VIII.

 While you’re at the spectacular southern tip of Shetland, visit the puffins at Sumburgh Head Bird Sanctuary, adjacent to Shetland’s first lighthouse.
 Nearby you’ll find the extraordinary settlement site of Jarlshof, a site embracing 4,000 years of human history.
 Jarlshof contains a remarkable sequence of stone structures.
-There’s a late Neolithic houses, a Bronze Age village, an Iron-Age broch and wheelhouses, Additionally, you’ll see a Norse longhouse, medieval farmstead, and a 16th century laird’s house.
+There’s late Neolithic houses, a Bronze Age village, an Iron-Age broch and wheelhouses.
+From more recent times you’ll see a Norse longhouse, medieval farmstead, and a 16th century laird’s house.
+In the centre of Lerwick you can visit Fort Charlotte, a five-sided artillery fort built to protect the Sound of Bressay from the Dutch.

 After enjoying the Shetland Islands, catch the overnight ferry from Lerwick to Aberdeen, and then travel on to Edinburgh.